 You may have noticed that most articles written about the TSP make a big point to describe how the problem is impossible to solve, usually making a quick calculation about the vast number of possible tours through the point sets.
 Well, you won't find any of these optimization deniers in Pittsburgh.

 When faced with an example of a tough optimization problem, this crowd takes the bull by the horns and finds a way to nonetheless produce a solution.
 I'm excited to see the progress that has been made since the Berlin ISMP in 2012.
 If you are interested in optimization, then head to Pittsburgh in July.
-Or, if you can't make it there in person, be sure to follow the developments on the ISMP Web site.

 Alternative drawings of the College Tour